rsoiffer/Forge-of-Power/adventuring-rules.md

 ## Resting

 The best way to recover from difficult combats is to spend some time resting.
 The benefits you gain from a rest depend on the length of the rest.
 You can perform light activity during a rest, such as standing guard, setting up camp, or eating a meal.
+Stressful activies, including combat or enduring harsh weather, interrupt a rest.

-If you take a 5-minute rest, you recover the ability to use any [[Encounter]] powers you have expended, and your recover all of your Mana.
-If you take a 1-hour rest, you heal HP equal to half of your maximum HP (this effect can only occur once per day).
-If you take an 8-hour rest, during which you get at least 5 hours of sleep, you heal to full HP, and you recover the ability to use any [[Daily]] powers you have expended.
+If you take a 5-minute rest, you recover the ability to use any [[Encounter]] powers you have expended.
+If you take a 1-hour rest, you heal an amount equal to half of your Health stat (this effect cannot occur again until you take an 8-hour rest).
+If you take an 8-hour rest, during which you get at least 5 hours of sleep, you heal an amount equal to your Health stat, and you recover the ability to use any [[Daily]] powers you have expended.

-## Inspiration

-The GM is encouraged to reward players for good roleplaying with a mechanic called inspiration.
-Whenever the GM thinks a player did something cool or immersive, the GM should give that player a point of inspiration.
-You can spend a point of inspiration to reroll any die roll or damage roll that your character makes.
-This is a [[Fortune]] effect.

 ## NPC Attitude